shortstheory/dtn-unetstack/README.md

 * A **Beacon**, to allow nodes to advertise their existence and find other nodes.
 * A **Storage** mechanism to allow for SCAF.
 This should also delete files which have been successfully acknowledged or those which have expired TTLs.
 * A **PDU** (which will be wrapped in the DatagramReq) for storing DTN metadata such as TTL.
-* A **DTNLink** (DTN Agent) which can handle Datagram requests from other agents and send essential notifications about the relay of PDUs.
+* A **DTNLink** which can handle Datagram requests from other agents and send essential notifications about the relay of PDUs.
+As this is a Link, it can guarantee single-hop Reliability, but does not yet provide Reliability for multiple hops as the Transport service would.

 Goals which will not be covered by the first iteration but which may be covered in the future are: